-When you trust Allah, it means knowing that He is always with us.
-And He will take care of everything, especially for the things we cannot see or understand.
+Tawakkul in Islam means having complete trust in Allah’s wisdom and mercy.
+It is knowing that Allah is always with us—and that He will take care of everything, even the things we cannot see or understand.

 Trusting Allah is like holding a parent’s hand when walking in a busy street or sleeping peacefully knowing someone is watching over them.
 Tawakkul in Islam teaches little hearts that they can rely on Allah, feel safe, and stay calm, even when things seem uncertain.